ruthearle/CV/README.md

   - GitHub Flavoured Markdown
   - Deployment to Heroku

+#####Complete Projects

+> [Fhellow]

+Week ten final project at Makers Academy completed by myself and three other team members.
+Historically final projects were based on suggestions from students and staff.
+Fhellow was the first project that was pitched by a client.
+[Hosted on Heroku](http://fhellow.herokuapp.com/)

+> [RPSLS]

+Week five weekend challenge to make an online version of Rock, Paper, Scissors, Lizard, Spock.
+This app was fully test-driven and built using JavaScript, HTML5, and CSS3.
+[Hosted on Heroku](https://rockpaperscissorslizardspockjs.herokuapp.com/)

+> [Take Away]

+Week four weekend challenge.
+This was a Ruby project completed after learning about SOLID principled object-orientated design, therefore I focused on single responsibility by creating many classes based on their responsibilities.

 Experience
 ----

 My background is in health care and I have also owned and operated a franchise business.
+However, since 2010 I have been a full-time stay at home mother of two children.

 ###Becoming Un LTD
 #####Weight management consultant (Jan 2007 - Dec 2010)